tryashtar/bedrock-docs/components/damage_sensor.md

 "minecraft:damage_sensor": {
    "triggers": [
       {
-         // deals_damage defaults to true
+         // deals_damage defaults to true,
+         // so we don't have to specify it
          "cause": "fall"
       },
       {